Sufyan-Naveed/Learning-HTML/README.md

 - **Practical Exercise:**
   - Create a document using new HTML5 elements
   - Add a figure with an image and caption
-  - Use the `time` tag to mark a date or time
   - Create a form with a datalist and progress bar

 **Day 10: Global Attributes**